BenTata-86/disaster_messages/README.md

     - Display the results and metrics
     - Save model
 3. Deployment
-    -Create a web-app with Flask and Plotly
+    - Create a web-app with Flask and Plotly, using Bootstrap templates.

 It is also demonstrating NLP modeling with NLTK and scikit-learn.